DMCI Homes: History

 In 2017, DMCI Homes became the Philippines' first real-estate firm to be recognized as a quadruple A contractor.
 The notice on DMCI Homes’ upgraded category was released last January 18 by Philippine Contractors Accreditation Board (PCAB), the implementing arm of the Construction Industry Authority of the Philippines (CIAP) under Department of Trade and Industry (DTI).

-On the same year, DMCI Homes was also recognized at the Dot Property Philippines Awards 2017 as Best Developer in Davao City for its first development in Mindanao - Verdon Parc, and an Award of Distinction for its Corporate Website in the 23rd Communicator Awards.
+In the same year, DMCI Homes was also recognized at the Dot Property Philippines Awards 2017 as Best Developer in Davao City for its first development in Mindanao - Verdon Parc, and an Award of Distinction for its Corporate Website in the 23rd Communicator Awards.

+Cesar A. Buenaventura, eldest brother of Rafael Buenaventura, as vice chairman of DMCI Holdings, purchased P 2.769 million DMC shares (P10.80 to P11.26 per share) on April 16 and 17, 2024, as a result he now owns 6.7 million shares or P67.5 million.

 Holding firm

-DMCI Holdings, Inc. was incorporated on March 8, 1995, as a holding company to consolidate all construction businesses, construction component companies, and related interests of the Consunji Family.
+DMCI Holdings, Inc. was incorporated as a holding company on March 8, 1995, to consolidate all the Consunji family's construction businesses, construction component companies, and related interests.
 It was listed on the Philippine Stock Exchange on December 18, 1995.

 Affiliates

-General Construction
+General construction

 D.M.
-Consunji Inc., a wholly owned subsidiary that is engaged in general construction services – the company’s core business.
+Consunji Inc. is a wholly owned subsidiary engaged in general construction services – the company's core business.
 The subsidiary was founded in 1954.
-In late 1992, it received an award from the Construction Industry Authority of the Philippines for outstanding constructor in the building category for the years 1986–1992.
+In late 1992, it received an award from the Construction Industry Authority of the Philippines for outstanding constructor in the building category from 1986 to 1992.

+Structures constructed

 Some of the landmark infrastructures that DMCI built include: